neondatabase/website/content/guides/next-upload-aws-s3.md

 In this guide, you will learn how to add a feature to a Next.js app that allows users to upload files to Amazon S3, and insert the reference to them in Postgres (powered by Neon) via `pg` and `@neondatabase/serverless`.

-To create a Neon project and access it from an Next.js application:

 - [Create a Neon project](#create-a-neon-project)
 - [Store your Neon credentials](#store-your-neon-credentials)